mj0nez/bdew-datetimes/README.md

 A collection of utils to work with datetimes and holidays in the german energy market and is based on the [python-holiday](https://github.com/dr-prodigy/python-holidays) package.

-The implementation considers the the publications of the **BDEW** (Bundesverband der Energie- und Wasserwirtschaft e.
+The implementation considers the publications of the **BDEW** (Bundesverband der Energie- und Wasserwirtschaft e.
 V.) and **EDI@Energy**, which provide boundaries and guidance for the data exchange on the german energy market.

 ### Current highlights:
 * BDEW-holiday calendar